 Related: If you’re feeling overwhelmed, check out these self-care tips to bounce back when life has you down.

 If you’re feeling blue, tyrosine may be able to help.
 That’s because tyrosine turns into dopamine, a central neurotransmitter that controls pleasure and motivation.
 Dopamine also influences serotonin, and together, the two are thought to play a central role in regulating your mood.

-Other studies in humans and rodents support tyrosine’s mood-lifting benefits.
 A 2016 rodent study found that tyrosine is involved in the body’s stress response and restores normal levels of noradrenaline (norepinephrine) in the brain.
-A study of people dealing with chronic stressors found that tyrosine improved stress-induced depression symptoms.
+However, other research suggests that tyrosine does not have an effect on mood disorders like depression.

 Should you take tyrosine for your thyroid?

 If you have concerns, talk to your doctor before taking tyrosine.

 Fortunately, tyrosine supplements are inexpensive and effective.

 Tyrosine side effects

 - Does tyrosine make you sleepy?
 It may help with fatigue.
 One study found that when comparing levels of tyrosine in patients, those with lower levels overall felt more fatigue than those with elevated tyrosine.
 Those with increased tyrosine levels also felt they had a higher quality of life.
 That said, some people say tyrosine can make them sleepy.
 Keep reading to learn about how much tyrosine to take and how to experiment with your dosage.